Jose-Maria-Martins/Translate-File/README.md

 # Translate-File
-Translate-File is the most basic PDF Translating service withouth losing most of pdf formatting and styles.
+Translate-File is the most basic PDF Translating service without losing most of pdf formatting and styles.
 In active development.